Nanda nursing diagnosis for diabetes mellitus

 Preventing Diabetes Complications

-Managing diabetes well is key to avoiding serious health problems.
-Type 2 diabetes accounts for up to 95% of cases and affects about 20% of Americans aged 65 and11.
+Managing diabetes effectively is crucial to preventing serious health complications.
+Type 2 diabetes accounts for up to 95% of cases and affects about 20% of Americans aged 65 and older.
 Taking proactive steps can lower the risk of heart failure, high blood pressure, stroke, wounds, and kidney disease.

-Diabetic foot care and diabetes self-management education11 are vital to prevent complications.
-Regular screenings and teaching patients to spot early signs of issues like diabetic neuropathy are crucial.
+Diabetic foot care and diabetes self-management education are crucial for preventing complications.
+Regular screenings and teaching patients to spot early signs of issues like diabetic neuropathy are essential.

-• Nutrition therapy can improve glucose levels by up to 2%, similar to oral medications11
+• Nutrition therapy can improve glucose levels by up to 2%, a comparable effect to that of oral medications.

-• Losing 5-10% of body weight in the early stages of type 2 diabetes significantly enhances glucose control11
+• Losing 5-10% of body weight in the early stages of type 2 diabetes significantly enhances glucose control.

-• Regular exercise can improve long-term glycemic control and reduce the need for insulin or other medications11
+• Regular exercise can improve long-term glycemic control and reduce the need for insulin or other medication.s

-• Starting exercise at a minimum of 10 minutes a day, increasing gradually, can benefit glycemic control11
+• Starting exercise at a minimum of 10 minutes a day, increasing gradually, can benefit glycemic control. ol

-Comprehensive diabetes management programs, like Amedisys’, focus on self-care, early symptom management, blood sugar monitoring, lifestyle changes, and education11.
-These programs are key in preventing complications and helping patients manage their health.
+Comprehensive diabetes management programs, like Amedisys’, focus on self-care, early symptom management, blood sugar monitoring, lifestyle changes, and education.
+These programs play a crucial role in preventing complications and helping patients manage their health effectively.

 “Managing diabetes effectively can help prevent serious conditions like heart failure, high blood pressure, stroke, wounds, and kidney disease.”